 Some of the BEST and prettiest TULIP fields are located in the northern region of the Netherlands – about 30 minutes drive from Amsterdam.

 Belgian waffles are waffles that originated in the country of Belgium.
 There are 2 types of waffles and both are named after 2 cities – Brussels and Liege in Belgium.
-During a World’s Trade Expo in 1964, the term Belgian or Belgium waffles was introduced to denote its origins to the country.
+During the World Trade Expo in 1964, the term Belgian or Belgium waffles was introduced to denote its origins in the country.